Kakamotobi/Learned/JS/Asynchronous/Async.md

 - More on APIs [here](../Web-APIs.md)

 ## Dealing with Asynchronous Data
 ### Callbacks
 #### Definition
-A function that is passed as an argument to another function, which will invoke the argument(callback) at a given time to complete some kind of routine or action.
+- A function that is passed as an argument to another function, which will invoke the argument(callback) at a given time to complete some kind of routine or action.
+- Async callbacks are functions that are specified as arguments when calling a function which will start executing code in the background.
 #### Example
 ![callbackVersion](refImg/callbackVersion.png)
 - A function for async operations usually requires two or more callbacks (one for success, one for failure) as its arguments.